 After the procedure, your dog will require regular follow-up visits with your referring veterinarian, medication management, and close monitoring.
 We will provide a detailed aftercare plan tailored to your dog’s specific needs.

 Outcomes vary by case, but studies have shown promising results.
-For autologous HSCTs (using the dog’s own stem cells), the cure rate (defined as living over 2 years post-transplant) is ~33% for dogs with B-cell lymphoma and ~19% for those with T-cell lymphoma.
+For autologous BMTs (using the dog’s own stem cells), the cure rate (defined as living over 2 years post-transplant) is ~33-40% for dogs with high-grade B-cell lymphoma and ~19% for those with high-grade T-cell lymphoma.
 For allogeneic BMTs (using donor stem cells), the cure rate for high-grade B-cell lymphoma is ~89% based on early studies.
 We will discuss what these results mean for your dog during the consultation.

 Our dedicated care team, including full-time nurses and doctors, is here to support you and answer any questions you may have.